Utah Department of Transportation

 Detailed Response

-• In other areas there is more available space on one side of the freeway or cross-street, and where that is the case, we are doing our best to use that available space before impacting homes or businesses.
+• In other areas there is more available space on one side of the freeway or cross-street.
+Where that is the case, we have done our best to use that available space before impacting homes or businesses.

 Primary Response

-• Generally, emissions from cars and trucks that contribute to our air quality challenges will continue to decrease even as we grow, thanks primarily to improvements in vehicle technology.
-Our study will assess the effect of any proposed project on the overall air quality in the region as part of the Regional Transportation Planning process.
+• Generally, emissions from cars and trucks that contribute to our air quality challenges will continue to decrease even as we grow, thanks primarily to improvements in vehicle technology and cleaner fuels.
+Our study has assessed the anticipated emissions from the project alternatives (see Section 3.8 of the Draft Environmental Impact Statement).
+The regional air quality effects from this project, along with all other planned transportation projects in the region, is assessed as part of the Regional Transportation Planning process.

 Detailed Response